 Almost 90% of homeowners are looking for a way to improve their garage space.
 This room holds a lot of hidden potential with endless possibilities on how to use it.
-In this blog, find inspiration from our recommendations for alternative uses for your garage, whether you’re looking for a more organized room, a space to relax, or a place to play.
+In this blog, find inspiration from our seven recommendations for garage makeover ideas, whether you’re looking for a more organized room, a space to relax, or a place to play.

 Why Renovate Your Garage?